-I fire off a few emails to legal to see if the new agreement has been filed with the proper agencies as well as forward a few to Ros concerning some business ventures we have been pursuing.
+I fire off a few emails to legal to see if the new agreement has been filed with the proper agencies.
+I also forward a few to Ros concerning some business ventures we’ve been pursuing.
 I’ve also decided that I’m going to make a trip to Green Valley next week.
 I’ll need to talk to Cynthia Crestwood, this cop George Sullivan, Stephen Morton if I can get to him—or maybe Carla, whichever one is more easily accessible.
 I fire off another email to Welch.
 I need one of our people down there tomorrow checking things out before I go down there myself.
 I need to know the Mortons’ habits as well as Cynthia Crestwood’s.
 I need information on Whitmore’s business and the one junior Whitmore still in Green Valley—Cody.
 I inform Welch to get me any information on this Carly Madison that was supposed to marry young Mr. Whitmore.
 I also want a copy of the yearbook from 2001 for Green Valley High School.
 I’ll harass those snobby stuck up bastards one by one if it means I’ll get to the bottom of what happened to Butterfly.
 Once I have this information in tow, I’ll be able to determine how many days it takes to question the suspects.
 Some things, your security staff can handle.
 Other things are more delicate and you have to handle them on your own.

 I can think of one of those things right now.

 “Christian!
-What are you doing?”
-Sshe squeals in surprise.
-No time for talking, Baby.
+What are you doing?” she squeals in surprise.
+No time for talking, baby.
 I’m on a mission.
 I suck her toes into my mouth one by one as she protests momentarily, then gives in to my whim when I graze them with my teeth.
 I flip her over so that she is now face up on my bed.
 Her hair is messy and lying on the bed, a few locks across her face in a sexy, fuck-me-within-an-inch-of-my-life kind of way, but that’s not what I want now.
 I hunger, and I need to taste her… everywhere.

 I start at her feet again and move up to her calves, savoring the flavor of her skin as I go.
 I move to that tender spot behind the knees, licking lavishly.
 “Christian!” she exclaims again as she squirms from my mouth.
 I say nothing, but look at her in a way that demands she keep still.
 Reading my look, she settles as I return to the sensitive flesh behind her knees and she mewls while gripping the duvet.
-I move up to her thighs, the tops and then the soft meat inside.
-I know how this drives her crazy and I am enjoying the taste of her, smelling her arousal, so close to the promised land yet so far away.
+I move up to her thighs, the tops and then the soft meat in the creases.
+I know how this drives her crazy and I’m enjoying the taste of her, smelling her arousal, so close to the promised land yet so far away.
 I look up at the valley between her gorgeous legs.

 No panties—oh, joy!

-I torment her thighs a few moments more, then blow gently on her delicious fruit, beckoning me to feast on its delicacy… not yet.
+I torment her creases a few moments more, then blow gently on her delicious fruit, beckoning me to feast on its delicacy… not yet.
 Soon, but not yet.
 Though she tries not to, she writhes under the titillating burst of air that teases her core.

-“Christian…” she whimpers, weakening due to the slowness of the feast I am enjoying.
+“Christian…” she whimpers, weakening due to the slowness of the feast I’m enjoying.
 I move up to her pelvic bone, licking and kissing the skin where she has a light dusting of pubic hair.
 I like it.
 It’s soft and rough against my tongue at the same time.
 I push her nightshirt up to expose her hips… her stomach… just below her beautiful breasts.
 I kiss each destination reverently, nipping the roundness of her hips, licking her navel, and tasting mouthfuls of her abdomen.
 The sheen of sweat has formed on her body and I know that my oral bath is enough to almost send her over the edge.